The Anatomy of Daughters

 Breath that is too human to the smell.

-Complaints too momentary to consider.
+Complaints too momentary for consideration.

 Alternating cereal scoops: hand and spoon.

-Inconsistent dress, ill-suited for weather
+Inconsistent dress, ill-suited for any weather

-But bright, happy and free from concern.
+But bright, happy and free.

 Roundness in the face that brings pause,